G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring.md

   - useSceneMedia for media state and operations
   - useSceneAudio for voice generation and audio playback
   - useSceneApi for API interactions and error handling
+  - useSceneEdit for text editing functionality
 - ✅ Text handling improvements:
   - Enhanced `cleanPostText` function to remove "Post by u/username: " prefix from text
   - Fixed issue with source information being displayed in the editable text area
+- ✅ Basic UI components implemented:
+  - SceneHeader with view mode and info toggles
+  - SceneTextContent with editing capabilities
+  - SceneTextEditor connecting hook to UI
 - ✅ All tests passing after each extraction step

 ### Next Steps:
-- Complete remaining custom hook (useSceneEdit)
-- Create dedicated components for UI sections
+- Create remaining UI components (media player, voice settings, actions)
 - Implement proper container component architecture
+- Integrate new components into main SceneComponent